krishnakumarpv1010/WorkMode-MentalHealth-Analysis/README.md

-# WorkMode-MentalHealth-Analysis
+#Mental Health Analysis Across Work Modes
+##Description
-A Power BI project analyzing the impact of remote, hybrid, and office work modes on employee mental health, productivity, and satisfaction using visualizations and actionable insights.
+This project explores the impact of remote, hybrid, and office work setups on employee mental health, productivity, and job satisfaction.
+Using Power BI, interactive dashboards and insightful visualizations were created to analyze trends and relationships in the data, providing actionable insights for organizations to improve employee well-being.